Doing Dry January transformed my life and mental health

 When Cara St John realised her drinking was spiralling out of control, she tried Dry January to stop the cycle.
 (Supplied)

 I’ve always enjoyed social drinking, and my friends and I would drink a lot at bars, pubs and bottomless brunches.
-On a big night, I’d drink six double vodka and cokes a night, but often I would lose count.
-It was seen as totally normal behaviour and because I wasn’t drinking to excess every day, and I wasn’t regarded as an ‘alcoholic’ nobody thought I had a problem.
+On a big night, I’d drink six double vodka and cokes, but often I would lose count.
+It was seen as normal behaviour and because I wasn’t drinking to excess every day, I wasn’t regarded as an ‘alcoholic’.
+Nobody thought I had a problem.

 Yet over time, I came to realise that my drinking was seriously impacting my mental health.
 I’d go out with friends and the next day would be a complete write-off.
 I would be physically unwell from the hangover, but worse was the constant anxiety, where I’d be worrying all the time that I’d done something wrong or said something to offend.
 I couldn’t focus on anything for a couple of days, my thoughts would go round and round, it was a horrible feeling.